Graduate Certificate in Australian Immigration Law and Practice

 The course is offered on a full-time basis over one semester and part-time basis over two semesters.
 The postgraduate units of study carry a value of 12 credit points.
 Each student must obtain 48 credit points through academic study to graduate.

-Students must complete four mandatory units of study to be awarded the Graduate Certificate in Migration Law and Practice.
+Students must complete four mandatory units of study to be awarded the Graduate Certificate in Australian Immigration Law and Practice.
 The mandatory units of study are:

 - Unit code